dzenanr/dzenanr.github.com/_posts/2013-01-22-membership-web-components.md

 **Figure 1**: Sign in.

-The member-sign-in-list web component uses three other components: member-sign-in, member-update-by-admin and member-list (Code 5).
+The x-member-sign-in-list web component uses three other components: x-member-sign-in, x-member-update-by-admin and x-member-list (Code 5).
 The component is defined within the element tag.
 It extends the span tag (the div and section tags are also good candidates for inheritance).
 Its markup is defined within the template tag.

-**Code 5**: member-sign-in-list component.
+**Code 5**: x-member-sign-in-list component.

 {% highlight html %}